 Dam safety in Florida is a shared responsibility among the Florida Department of Environmental Protection (FDEP), the regional water management districts, the United States Army Corps of Engineers (USACE), the local government and private dam owners.
-Owete S. Owete, PhD, PE, Program Administrator in the FDEP Bureau of Mining and Minerals Regulation (BMMR), coordinates the activities of the State Dam Safety Program.
-As the State Dam Safety Officer, Dr. Owete, is the State Representative to the Association of State Dam Safety Officials.
+Art Sengupta, PE, PG, PMP, coordinates the activities of the State Dam Safety Program.
+As the State Dam Safety Officer, Mr. Sengupta, is the State Representative to the Association of State Dam Safety Officials (ASDSO).

 Current Florida Regulations Regarding Dam Safety

 Dam safety in Florida is regulated through several rules, which vary by activity and location.

 Information gathering and reporting are conducted by the Engineering, Hydrology and Geology (EHG) Program to maintain the Florida database for over 850 non-federal dams.
 The dam data and the supporting statistics of the Dam Safety Program are periodically uploaded to the National Inventory of Dams (NID).

 Dam safety training is provided by the FDSP for state, regional, and local regulatory agency personnel and dam owners, with the assistance of the ASDSO, in accordance with the performance requirements of the dam safety grant provided through the National Dam Safety Program led by the Federal Emergency Management Agency (FEMA).